gma1k/podtrace/doc/metrics.md

 ## Enabling Metrics

-Metrics are enabled when you run podtrace with the `--metrics` flag.
+Metrics are enabled when you run Podtrace with the `--metrics` flag.
 By default, the metrics server starts on `127.0.0.1:3000`.

 ```bash
 ./bin/podtrace -n production my-pod --metrics